-The Governor recommends \$110.54 million in new spending for the agency, including funds reallocated from other agencies for the child care consolidation proposal.
+The Governor recommends \$122.74 million in new spending for the agency, including funds reallocated from other agencies for the child care consolidation proposal.

 - Child Care Consolidation: There is no net general fund cost to this initiative that consolidates the existing Basic Sliding Fee (BSF) and MFIP child care programs into a single system.
-However, there is an increase to the CFL budget reflecting \$9.49 million in funds transferred from the child care grant program formerly in the Higher Education Services Office (HESO). - General Education Formula Increase and Reform: \$65 million to increase the general education formula allowance.
-Other related proposals simplify the general education program.
-Formula-related adjustments were made to the Nonpublic Pupil and Nonpublic Pupil Transportation programs. - Advance Achievement and Accountability: \$10 million for additional assessment tests, school assistance teams, and staff at CFL to provide assistance to struggling districts. - Performance Incentive Pool: \$15 million for incentives for school districts and school sites to try alternative approaches to compensation, rather than the traditional "steps and lanes." - Debt Service Restructuring: \$6.93 million to enhance the current debt service equalization program to assist districts with their capital needs. - Indian Education Restructuring: \$6.68 million to enhance a new program called Success for the Future, made up of the reallocated funds from three existing Indian Education programs. - Fast Break to Learning: \$285,000 to expand the Fast Break breakfast program. - Revolving Account for Teacher Licensure: \$2.6 million to dedicate funds to make teacher licensure a self-sustaining activity. \$1.6 million of this cost is offset by a decrease to the agency budget. - Jobs for America's Graduates and ISEEK: \$1.5 million reallocated from existing employment training grant programs to support these youth-oriented workforce development initiatives. - Critical Staffing: \$800,000 to help the agency address staffing concerns in key service areas.
+There is an increase to the CFL budget, however, reflecting \$9.49 million in funds transferred from the child care grant program formerly in the Higher Education Services Office (HESO) and \$12 million transferred from the dependent care tax credit in the Department of Revenue. - General Education Formula Increase and Reform: \$65.04 million to increase the general education formula allowance.
+Other related proposals simplify the general education program. - Advance Achievement and Accountability: \$10 million for additional assessment tests, school assistance teams, and staff at CFL to provide assistance to struggling districts. - Performance Incentive Pool: \$15 million for incentives for school districts and school sites to try alternative approaches to compensation, rather than the traditional "steps and lanes." - Debt Service Restructuring: \$6.93 million to enhance the current debt service equalization program to assist districts with their capital needs. - Indian Education Restructuring: \$6.68 million to enhance a new program called Success for the Future, made up of the reallocated funds from three existing Indian Education programs. - Fast Break to Learning: \$285,000 to expand the Fast Break breakfast program. - Revolving Account for Teacher Licensure: \$2.6 million to dedicate funds to make teacher licensure a self-sustaining activity. \$1.6 million of this cost is offset by a decrease to the agency budget. - Jobs for America's Graduates and ISEEK: \$1.5 million reallocated from existing employment training grant programs to support these youth-oriented workforce development initiatives. - Critical Staffing: \$800,000 to help the agency address staffing concerns in key service areas.